Maria (Blondie song): Music video

-The music video for "Maria" was directed by Roman Coppola (credited as Alan Smithee), and takes place in New York City.
+The music video for "Maria" was directed by American filmmaker Roman Coppola (credited as Alan Smithee), and takes place in New York City.
 Parts of New York through night-vision goggles are seen before zooming into an apartment where Blondie are performing the song.
 Mysterious dark-clothed individuals are seen around different buildings setting up surveillance equipment to monitor the band.
 Toward the end of the video, one of the dark-clothed individuals aims a sniper rifle towards lead singer Deborah Harry, and fires a bullet at her.
 In slow motion, the bullet smashes through a window, a light bulb and the microphone towards her, but Harry (moving in real time) simply plucks the bullet from the air before it hits her (perhaps tying into the theme of "no exit", the band's comeback album).